Skip to main content

 Do you live or work in San Bernardino County, San Diego County, Riverside County, or San Francisco County, California?
 Suppose you have another case involving a non-car accident injury.
 In that case, another section of our site is dedicated to answering other frequently asked personal injury questions about dog bites, slips and falls, burns, explosions, and even aircraft accidents.
 Reach out, and we will take the time necessary to hear you and give you a degree of compassion and certainty that the California Highway Patrol, general practitioners, or the car accident insurance company could never provide.

 Our superior, highly trained, and dedicated legal staff are ready to take your essential telephone call at (213) 596-9642.
 Do or die.
-The highly regarded Ehline Law Firm Personal Injury Attorneys, APLC, makes it happen in even the most challenging instance of crusades.
+The highly regarded Ehline Law Firm Personal Injury Attorneys, APLC, makes it happen in even the most challenging crusades.

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.